Donders-Institute/bidscoin/README.rst

    Are you a Python programmer with an interest in BIDS who knows all about GE and / or Philips data?
    Are you experienced with parsing stimulus presentation log-files?
-Or do you have ideas to improve the this toolkit or its documentation?
+Or do you have ideas to improve this toolkit or its documentation?
 Have you come across bugs?
 Then you are highly encouraged to provide feedback or contribute to this project on https://github.com/Donders-Institute/bidscoin.

 Note: